 Yes.
 We are planning to assign each family a staggered arrival time, creating “drive-thru” stations for all our regular opening day activities.
 We will ask that parents stay in their cars as our staff helps with your daughter’s luggage, you meet the directors and counselors, and your daughter is welcomed to camp.
 We will take great care helping every camper settle into her cabin comfortably.

 Currently, there are no restrictions against traveling into North Carolina, but to help socially distance while traveling, we prefer that campers arrive at camp by private car.
 We believe campers can still fly, but we ask they be extra cautious by wearing a face covering and maintaining proper social distancing while traveling.
 International campers should stay in touch with our office about travel plans.

 What if there’s a positive case at camp?

 While we hope to maintain a relatively closed camp community, one bolstered by many layers of protection, it will still be possible for someone to contract COVID-19 while at camp.
-We will be monitoring everyone’s symptoms daily (campers and staff), and when someone exhibits convincing COVID-19 symptoms, that person will be isolated and her entire cohort will be tested.
+We will be monitoring everyone’s symptoms daily (campers and staff), and when someone exhibits convincing COVID-19 symptoms, that person will be isolated and tested.
 Our medical team is developing a screening, testing, and quarantining plan, but at this time, we believe campers who test positive will need to be picked up from camp as soon as possible.